Content on this page:

 - Demands to monitoring and measuring getting its own section

-One of the governing elements in ISO 27001 is the requirement that information security be based on the actual risks to which the organisation is exposed.
+One of the governing elements in ISO 27001 is the requirement that information security is based on the actual risks to which the organization is exposed.
 As a whole, this activity is known as risk management.
 Central to risk management is the risk assessment, i.e., the identification and analysis of the risks, and risk treatment - thus the execution of measures to counter risks.
-We have published a guide in which we describe the method that we recommend organisations use to manage risk.
+We have published a guide in which we describe the method that we recommend organizations use to manage risk.

 In the new ISO 27001 (and in the old standard as well), a key document is the Statement of Applicability, the SoA.
 It's new that your SoA is so closely aligned with your risk treatment process.
-It's also new that your organisation is to appoint Risk Owners.
+It's also new that your organization is to appoint Risk Owners.
 The responsibility of a Risk Owner is to approve your risk treatment plan and your risk tolerance - sometimes referred to as risk appetite.

 Your SoA describes what controls are part of your ISMS.
 It is a good thing that you have to justify both control inclusions and exclusions.
 As the SoA is or becomes such a central document in your ISMS, Neupart has produced a free guide on how to prepare and maintain your SoA most effectively.